bcgov/mobile-developer-guide/docs/distribution_methods.md

 ### Apple Enterprise App

 Use this distribution method for internal apps used only by employees.
 These apps are specifically made for the Province and are not SaaS solutions.
 This distribution method is for apps that can't go through Apple's app review process.
+[Contact the Developer Experience team](contact.md) before choosing this method.

 #### Product Owner responsibilities

-The Product Owner will work with the Developer Experience team to decide which GitHub organization will host the project's code.
+The Product Owner will work with the Developer Experience team to decide which [GitHub organization](https://mvp.developer.gov.bc.ca/docs/default/component/bc-developer-guide/use-github-in-bcgov/bc-government-organizations-in-github/) will host the project's code.

-They will get the binary from the developer and provide it to the OCIO Device Management team.
+They will get the app's binary from the developer and provide it to the OCIO Device Management team.

 #### Developer resposibilities